JSON Schema Mappings

 The list contains the names of specific files, the names of entire directories, and filename patterns.
 You do not need to specify full paths to files and folders, JetBrains Rider searches for files and folders with the specified names and the search is restricted to the current project.
 Based on the list, JetBrains Rider internally creates a list of files to be validated.
 Each file is included in the list only once: if a file with the specified name is stored in a directory from the list or its name matches a pattern, the file is still validated only once.

-- To add new files or folders to the list, click on the toolbar of the pane and specify the file, folder, or a file pattern in the Add JSON Schema Mapping Dialog that opens.
+To add new files or folders to the list, click on the toolbar of the pane and specify the file, folder, or a file pattern in the dialog that opens.

 Handling Conflicts Among Scopes of Schemas